 Lathera, also spelled ladera, is a classic Greek dish that grew out of simple peasant-style cooking.
 The Greek word for oil is lathi and these dishes are oil-based, thus the name which translates loosely to "with oil" or "oily."
-It goes without saying in Greece that the oil is olive oil.
+It goes without saying in Greece that oil refers to olive oil.

 Lathera dishes are almost always vegetarian, made up of one or more vegetables cooked in an olive oil-based sauce that often includes tomatoes, garlic, herbs, and spices.
-The earliest versions of lathera were tomato-less because tomatoes weren't introduced in Greece until the 17th century and they didn't really catch on until the 19th century.
-They're nonetheless a staple of the cuisine in modern times.
+The earliest versions of lathera were tomato-less because tomatoes were not introduced in Greece until the 17th century and they did not really catch on until the 19th century.
+Nonetheless, these dishes are a staple of the cuisine in modern times.

-Lathera dishes are favorites any day of the week, but they're especially appreciated during Lent and other times of fasting when meat and dairy products are restricted in Greek Orthodox tradition.
+Lathera dishes are favorites any day of the week but are especially appreciated during Lent and other times of fasting when meat and dairy products are restricted in the Greek Orthodox tradition.